MFA in Contemporary Art Practice

 Studio MFA Visiting Artist Program

-Our Visiting Artist Program brings together artists and cultural producers from a variety of disciplines to explore the subjects of their own work by way of studio visits, remote conversations, live public lectures, and artist-in-residence projects.
-Distinguished guests are often invited to conduct one-on-one visits with students at the MFA studios.
+Our Visiting Artist Program brings together artists and cultural producers from a variety of disciplines to explore the subjects of their own work by way of studio visits, workshops, live public lectures, and artist-in-residence projects.
+Students work together to produce programming for this series.

 Distinguished guests to the Visiting Artist Program include:

-Students in our Studio Practice MFA program have the opportunity to contribute to publications documenting our MFA Studio Visiting Artist Lecture Series and Critical Conversation Series.
+In the recent past, students in the Studio MFA program have had the opportunity to contribute to publications documenting our MFA Studio Visiting Artist Lecture Series and Critical Conversation Series.
 Students have also produced a number of zines and catalogs collaboratively.
-The following are a few examples:

 Every artist needs a place to call their own for experimentation, critique, and preparation.
 Our MFA studios are clustered in small groups, giving our students the opportunity to interact with their fellow MFAs and faculty in an environment that can either be as public and collaborative or private and studious as they choose.
 Just as artists never stop working, so too do their workspaces: access to studios is available 24 hours a day year-round in a secured, key-card accessible environment.